Dysgraphia (handwriting) Checklist

 * Problems with spelling words such as i.e. drink as ‘brink’.

-Dysgraphia may only recently been recognised and does not have the same stigma surrounding it as dyslexia, but it is very important that it is recognised as soon as possible.
+Dysgraphia may only recently been recognised and does not have the same stigma surrounding it as dyslexia, but it is essential that it is recognised as soon as possible.
 If these problems are not picked up at an early age, they impact on a child’s self-esteem and take a long time to sort out.